What is Selvedge Denim? A Complete Guide to the Premium Jeans

 “Rope dyed yarns are white cotton yarns that go through a set of indigo baths,” he explains.
 “They dip the cotton yarn in the indigo, they pull it out, they let it dry, they dip it back into the indigo, and this repeats dozens of times.
 You end up with a white center core yarn with all these layers of indigo on top.
 As you wear your jeans, those indigo layers shed away and they start to reveal all the different shades of blue underneath.
 And that’s why your jeans will fade from blue to white.”

 That could happen whether your jeans are selvedge or not; it’s very dependent on the warp yarn.
-Just about any jean will fade with wear, but the amount of contrast you’ll see depends on that initial dyeing process — and the way they’re washed and cared for.
+Just about any jean will fade with wear, but the amount of contrast you’ll see depends on that initial dyeing process and the way they’re washed and cared for.
+It doesn’t really have anything to do with if it’s selvedge or not.

 - Turn them inside out